vattcarter7/nextjs-typescript-template/README.app.md

 - [Link](https://nextjs.org/docs/api-reference/next/link) - Next provides a special kind of link that is used as a superpowered version of the `<a>` anchor tag.
 You still use the anchor tag, but by wrapping it in a `<Link>` with the `href`, Next will handle a click to that link in a special way that preserves state in your application without a full page load and refresh (among other benefits described in the docs)

 We have also taken advantage of the `locale` value in the [useRouter](https://nextjs.org/docs/api-reference/next/router#userouter) hook to handling efficiently toggling back and forth between locales.
-Try it yourself (you'll need to run the `yarn dev` server to test it since you won't have access to routing in Storybook), but it works great for toggling back and forth between languages.
+Try it yourself (you'll need to run the `npm run dev` server to test it since you won't have access to routing in Storybook), but it works great for toggling back and forth between languages.

 Remember that our app's available locales can be customized in `next.config.js` on the `i18n` field.
 Right now we don't have any translation in place, so only the URL will switch (updating the text copy for `i18n` support will be a topic of a future tutorial.)